DIGI-EDGE/.github/profile/README.md

 5. **Rule Engine**
    - Repository: `DPE-RULE-ENGINE`
-   - Description: The `DPE-RULE-ENGINE` repository hosts the service responsible for managing and executing business rules and logic within our system.
+   - Description: The `DPE-RULE-ENGINE` repository hosts the service responsible for decoding incoming data based on stored decoders, managing and executing business rules and logic within our system.
 This service plays a crucial role in automating decisions, actions, and data processing based on predefined rules and conditions.

 6. **Real time forwarding**
    - Repository: `DPE-REAL-TIME`